 Greenland’s only inland town is one of the best places in the country to experience the northern lights, with over 300 nights of clear sky a year.
 A true wilderness destination, this short break in Kangerlussuaq provides the opportunity to experience nature at its most raw: reindeer and musk oxen call this region home and the mighty inland Ice Cap is just a few miles away.

 Fly from Copenhagen direct to the Greenlandic settlement of Kangerlussuaq.
 On arrival meet with local guide and check in to Hotel Kangerlussuaq for 4 nights.
 A modern hotel with 70 rooms, Hotel Kangerlussuaq is a focal point for the small settlement, and its bar, restaurant and Café Isikkivik are a hub for tourists and locals alike.
+Discuss your itinerary with your guide over a coffee - the order of your excursions may change depending on the weather - and in the afternoon embark on a tour of the village and former American base 'Bluie West 8'.

 During winter one of the main forms of transport for Greenlanders is the dog-sled.
 Join your Greenland driver with his pack of huskies and enjoy the experience of travelling the way the Inuit have done for centuries for a 2-hour dog sled experience (longer trips are also available - just ask your Regent specialist).
 (B)